liorsl1/LiDAR_SLAM/mapping_optimize/README.md

 - Insert / match in VisualHashMap (spatial + descriptor gating).
 - Build pose-landmark constraints; detect revisits when old landmark IDs reappear.
 - Optimize (g2o-style) pose graph for drift reduction.

+### Extras:
+- Use known transformation between the lidar and the RGB camera, to project lidar-to-image (keep points that only reside within the image)
+- Segment the RGB with YOLOv8-seg, then match between segmented pixels and 3D lidar points.
+- Then - both visualize on the image the segmented lidar points, and in 3D, publish back the segmented point cloud, to visualize on Rviz.

 ## Landmark Handling
 Two-tier clustering: